zyw229/blog/blog/content/posts/macro001.md

 ---

-One thing that caught the market's attention last week was the sudden spike in the Fed's balance sheet, effectively reversing the amount achieved by QT since last November:
+One thing that caught the market's attention last week was the sudden spike in the Fed's balance sheet, effectively reversing the amount achieved by QT since last November.

-![Fed balance sheet since last year](https://raw.githubusercontent.com/zyw229/zyw229.github.io/main/contents/macro001/image001.png)

-> Fed balance sheet spike has effectively reversed the QT efforts since last November

 There has been much debate about whether this signals the end of QT, and perhaps the beginning of the next round of QE.
 However, I think there is little point of debating whether this is 'QE' or not.
 By definition, this is not QE; however, it is useful to think about how this will affect the fund flows.

+![Fed balance sheet since last year](https://raw.githubusercontent.com/zyw229/zyw229.github.io/main/contents/macro001/image001.png)

-Let's first consider the immediate effect of the runs on regional banks and the Bank Term Funding Program (BTFP) that started last week.
+> Fed balance sheet spike has effectively reversed the QT efforts since last November Let's first consider the immediate effect of the runs on regional banks and the Bank Term Funding Program (BTFP) that started last week.

 The BTFP assured the at-risk regional banks that they don't have to sell their low-risk assets.
 This backstopped the fire-sale of low-risk assets in prevention of future bank runs.
 However, presumably, a good number of depositors in medium-to-small regional banks took their money out.
 Assuming they don't immediate YOLO and buy stonks or crypto, they basically have three choices: